lipnelz/dashmas/README.md

 ## Description

 This project is a graphical application that visualizes data from a Massa node.
-It displays information such as the final balance, final roll count, and a graph of OK counts per cycle.
+It displays information such as the final balance, final roll count, and a graph of N/OK counts per cycle.
 The application uses `tkinter` for the graphical interface and `matplotlib` for plotting graphs.

 ## Features